akhil-kumar-donthi/MAP-of-MTC-and-DTAP-of-MTC/README.md

 Then I would like to be part of the Development team.

-Both Applications are exclusively for MTC: Metropolitan Transport Corporations and it's Passengers.
+Both Applications are exclusively for MTC: Metropolitan Transport Corporations (or City Buses) and it's Passengers.

-1) DTAP: Digital Ticket Application for Passengers.
+1) DTAP: Digital Ticket Application for Passengers of MTC.
-2) MAP: Monitoring Applications for Passengers.
+2) MAP: Monitoring Applications for Passengers of MTC.

 DTAP is suitable to any Metropolitan Transport Corporation.
 But where as MAP is depends on MTC Management and its Infrastructure.